jupiter-commits/Tiny-scripts/README.md

 Or copy it to a directory of those in your `echo $PATH` (like `/usr/bin`)

+## arguments.sh script

+- Removes any empty or whitespace only line
+- Removes comments prepended by '#'
+- Passes line separated arguments

 ## roles.sh script

 A script to create subdirectories for ansible roles in configuration management project